Mario Visintini: East Africa

 On 26 November, six Blenheim IV bombers of 14 Squadron went to attack the railway station at Nefasit, a town near Asmara on the road to Massawa.
 Visintini, with two more pilots, intercepted them at 08:30, over the island of Dessei.
 The aircraft (R3593) of Flight Officer MacKenzie was so damaged that he had to force-land on the coast north of Massawa.
 The air victory seems to have been credited to Visintini.

 On 4 December, Tenente Visintini claimed to have shot down a Blenheim over the Red Sea.
 This was Blenheim IV R2770 of 14 Squadron, piloted by Flying Officer Thomas G. Rhodes, that failed to return by a reconnaissance mission.
 The crew was MIA.

 On 12 December 1940, five CR.42s of 412ª Squadriglia and a Savoia-Marchetti S.M.79 attacked the Goz Regeb airstrip (west of river Atbara, in Sudan), the home base of No. 237 Squadron RAF B Flight.
 They destroyed four Hawker Hardys (K4053, K4308, K4055 and K4307) parked on the ground, but the Sudan Defence Force defending the base hit the Fiat of Capitano Antonio Raffi, who was forced to land to the east of Aroma.
 Visintini landed and helped Raffi aboard.
 With both pilots tightly packed into the cockpit, Visintini flew back to the Barentu base.

 Visintini was promoted to Capitano and Commander of 412ª Squadriglia on 16 January 1941 and on 11 February 1941, he claimed a Hawker Hurricane, over Keren.
-The Hawker monoplane was probably an aircraft from No. 1 SAAF Squadron that had 11 fighter aircraft on patrol that day.
+The Hawker monoplane was probably an aircraft from the No. 1 SAAF Squadron that had 11 fighter aircraft on patrol that day.
 Two of the British aircraft clashed with Fiat CR.42s, and Lieutenant S. de K. Viljoen had to force-land his stricken fighter.
 After the combat, Visintini landed on his airfield, refuelled and took off again, searching for his faithful wingman, Luigi Baron (an ace with a score of 12 kills, at the end of the war), who had been forced down by a storm.
-Because of the same inclement weather Visintini's Fiat crashed into Mount Bizen, near Nefasit, about 24 kilometers from Asmara, Eritrea.
+Because of the same inclement weather, Visintini's Fiat crashed into Mount Bizen, near Nefasit, about 24 kilometres from Asmara, Eritrea.